MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

         style id1 fill:#5A729A,stroke:#F8F7F7,stroke-width:1px,color:#fff
         class id2,id3 tool

 1. **Gene calling**.
 We use **prodigal** to extract protein-coding genes from metagenomic assemblies (using **scaffolds** as input).
 Prodigal has different gene prediction modes with single genome mode as default.
-To run prodigal on metagenomic mode, we add the ``-p meta`` option.
+To run prodigal on metagenomic data, we add the ``-p meta`` option.
 This will produce a fasta file with amino acid sequences (.faa), nucleotide sequences (.fna) for each gene, as well as an annotation file (.gff).

 **Gene Calling**